Did you know that the fructose in fruits can contribute to weight gain? Find out how fruit sugar can hold you back from achieving your body goals.

-Well, you might be surprised to learn that all of the fruits that you’ve been eating may be the issue.
+Well, you might be surprised to learn that all of the fruits you’re eating may be the issue.
 Fruits are usually considered as healthy food.
 While that’s true to a certain extent, too much fruit can be problematic.

-True.
-But it also happens to contain a lot of fructose, which is the main form of sugar found in fruits.
+That’s true, but it also contains a lot of fructose, which is the main form of sugar found in fruits.

 Take a look at the fructose content in these fruits as an example:

-- 1 apple – 10.74 g fructose
+- 1 apple – 10.74 g

 - 1 medium banana – 5.92 g